openvinotoolkit/model_server/docs/shape_batch_size_and_layout.md

   * string - either `NCHW` or `NHWC`; applicable only for models with single input tensor
   * dictionary of strings - e.g. `{"input1":"NHWC", "input2":"NCHW", "output1":"NHWC"}`; allows to specify layout for multiple inputs and outputs by name.

-After input layout of model is changed, please note to adjust shape of the request in client application as wel.
+After the model layout is changed, the requests must match the new updated shape in order NHWC instead of NCHW.
 For NCHW inputs it should be: `(batch, channels, height, width)` but for NHWC this is: `(batch, height, width, channels)`.

 Changing layout is not supported for models with input names the same as output names.<br>
 For model included in DAG, layouts of subsequent nodes must match similary to network shape and precision.